muhd-umer/n-grf/README.md

+# ARD-DR2F

-# ARD-DR2F: Accurate and Robust Dynamic Radio Radiance Fields
+ARD-DR2F: Accurate and Robust Dynamic Radio Radiance Fields

-Note: Name is subject to change
+_Note: Current name is temporary and subject to change_